 Sita's Story: The Grounding Support of Mother Earth

-I've been studying Hindu mythology for many years now and there's one story that has always mystified me, baffled me, and given me all kinds of feelings!
+I've been studying mythology for many years now and there's one story that has always mystified me, baffled me, and given me all kinds of feelings!

-Ram and Sita were living in the forest with Ram’s brother when Sita was kidnapped by the evil Ravana.
-Ravana took her to his island and eventually Ram gathered an army of helpers (led by the monkey god, Hanuman) to get her back.
-Upon her return, people began to gossip, whispering that Sita was unfaithful to Ram during her absence.
+Upon her return, people began to gossip, whispering that Sita was unfaithful to Rama during her absence.
 She proclaimed her purity, her devotion, and her innocence.
-In fact, she was so strong in her beliefs that she instructed Ram’s brother, Lakshman, to build a fire so that she could show them all how very pure she was.
+In fact, she was so strong in her beliefs that she instructed Rama’s brother, Lakshmana, to build a fire so that she could show them all how very pure she was.

 A raging fire was ignited, with flames so high and hot that everyone had to step back.
 Sita prayed to the gods, requesting to be burned to ash if she was unfaithful.
 She entered the raging flames.
 Moments passed and the tension was palpable.
 Soon the fire began to die down, and they could see Sita standing in the center of it, unscathed.
 The raging flames reduced themselves to ashes, and Sita stood there shining like a jewel.

-Shockingly, Ram decided to desert her.
+Shockingly, Rama decided to desert her.
 He made his brother take Sita deep into the forest to live the rest of her life in a humble ashram.
 Not long after her arrival in the forest, Sita looked at the ground and asked Mother Earth to open up and take her back.
 The earth separated in two, Sita stepped in, and she was never seen again.
-The baby who had been found in the soil became a woman who endured more trials and tribulations than anyone should, and in the end she became the earth again.
+The baby who had been found in the soil became a woman who endured more trials and tribulations than anyone should, and in the end, she became the earth again.

 I will leave you with a simple meditation from the Buddha that you can recite anywhere, anytime, to remember who you are: